tobiashauser/conftool/README.md

 ```

 It is possible to define additional entries in much the same way.
 Create another
-csv-file – with headers!.
+csv-file.
 The columns for "title", "starttime", "endtime" and "location"
 must be filled in.
 Additionally you can specify "type", "abstract", "biography" and
 "sessionTitle".
 Authors are not possible to declare.
+Hence, its main use is to add
+one-of events such as evening concerts.

 Furthermore, you can associate colors with the various session types in a csv-file
 as well.
 Otherwise random colors will be chosen.